-just before you died, stoned on some hospice medication or other, curled up uncannily scant on the couch.
+just before you died, stoned on some hospice medication or other, and curled up uncannily frail, almost vaporous on the couch.

-Or you might have been gesturing, in fact, to us, to each one of us as we passed through the room, not knowing how to talk to you now, clinched like fists in each our dense, discreet history, no one holding your hand.
+Or you might have been gesturing, in fact, to us as we passed through the room, not knowing how to talk to you now, each of us clenched like a fist in the past, no one holding your hand.
+(When Mom died, we gathered around her hospital bed;

-(When Mom died, we gathered around her hospital bed.
-We all held her hand.
+we all held her hand.

-My wonderful family, she whispered to no one, to everyone.)
+My wonderful family, she whispered to no one,

-You kept pointing to something in the air, and you kept pointing strangely at your feet.
+to everyone.)
+You kept pointing to something in the air,

+and you kept pointing strangely at your feet.
 You kept pointing to your feet.

-You had groused loudly, just days before, in your delirium, probably your last trip on your feet with the walker: I have to get to the post office.
-I have put in a change of address.
+You had groused loudly, just days before, in your delirium, probably your last trip on your feet with the walker:

+I have to get to the post office.
+I have put in a change

+of address.

-Then you were talking to the air with your hand which no one held as you died.
+Then you were talking to the air with your hand

+which no one held as you died.

-Late in his life he was pissed about everything, a goddamned bitter heap of pissiness and ego.
+Late in his life he was pissed about everything,

+a goddamned bitter heap of pissiness and ego.
 I don't know what it adds up to.
 I'm holding still in a stillness.
 Always have.